fleetdm/fleet/articles/windows-mdm-setup.md

 > Available in Fleet Premium

-To automatically enroll Windows workstations when they’re first unboxed and set up by your end users, we will connect Fleet to Microsoft Azure Active Directory (Azure AD).
+To automatically enroll Windows workstations when they’re first unboxed and set up by your end users, we will connect Fleet to Microsoft Entra ID.

-After you connect Fleet to Azure AD, you can customize the Windows setup experience with [Windows Autopilot](https://learn.microsoft.com/en-us/autopilot/windows-autopilot).
+After you connect Fleet to Microsoft Entra ID, you can customize the Windows setup experience with [Windows Autopilot](https://learn.microsoft.com/en-us/autopilot/windows-autopilot).

-In order to connect Fleet to Azure AD, the IT admin (you) needs a Microsoft Enterprise Mobility + Security E3 license.
+In order to connect Fleet to Microsoft Entra ID, the IT admin (you) needs a Microsoft Enterprise Mobility + Security E3 license.

 Each end user who automatically enrolls needs a Microsoft Intune license.